Last updated: February 2022

-The Trade in eMployment (TiM) Database presents indicators of employment by industry, consistent with output and value added in the TiVA database, for all OECD, European Union and G20 countries.
-In addition, indicators based on compensation of employees are provided for all TiVA target countries.
-All 36 TiVA industries are covered for the time-period 2005-2015.
+The Trade in employment (TiM) Database presents indicators of employment by industry, consistent with output and value added in the TiVA database, for all OECD, European Union and G20 countries.
+All 45 TiVA industries are covered for the time-period 1995-2018.

-In 2015, for example, between 30% and 50% of business sector employment in most European countries was sustained by consumers in foreign markets (though predominantly within Europe – a consequence of regional economic integration).
+In 2018, for example, between 30% and 50% of business sector employment in most European countries was sustained by consumers in foreign markets (though predominantly within Europe – a consequence of regional economic integration).
 For some smaller European countries, this share reached over 50%.
-In Japan and the United States shares are lower, reflecting their relatively large size and lower dependency on exports/ imports.
-In spite of this, estimates suggest that in 2015 the number of jobs sustained by foreign demand reached over 12 million in the United States and almost 8 million in Japan.
+In Japan and the United States, shares are lower, reflecting their relatively large size and lower dependency on exports / imports.
+In spite of this, estimates suggest that in 2018 the number of jobs sustained by foreign demand reached over 12 million in the United States and almost 9 million in Japan.

 As a percentage of total business sector employment

-Note: OECD and EU28 averages include intra-regional flows; these figures should be considered as weighted averages of their member countries.
+Note: OECD and EU27 averages include intra-regional flows; these figures should be considered as weighted averages of their member countries.

 Business sector is defined as Non-agriculture business sector excluding Real estate; it corresponds to ISIC Revision 4 Divisions 05 to 39, 41 to 43, 45 to 56, 58 to 63, 64 to 66 and 69 to 82.